-2-7: Working individually or in groups, respond to these three scenarios based on what you learned in Chapter 2.
-Under what conditions (if any) do you think the following constitute sexual harassment? (a) A female manager fires a male employee because he refuses her request for sexual favors. (b) a male manager refers to female employees as "sweetie" or "baby." (c) Two male employees are overheard by a third female employee exchanging sexually oriented jokes.
+2-5: Working individually or in groups, respond to these three scenarios based on what you learned in Chapter 2.
+Under what conditions (if any) do you think the following constitute sexual harassment? (a) A female manager fires a male employee because he refuses her request for sexual favors. (b) A male manager refers to female employees as "sweetie" or "baby." (c) A female employee overhears two male employees exchanging sexually oriented jokes.